About the Program

 MSD-201 Statistical Methods II

 Students should apply for the certificate program immediately after completing 60 credit hours to provide maximum scheduling flexibility.
-Admission to the program is subject to a minimum grade of "B" in FIN-300, which is normally taken in the junior year.
+Admission to the program is subject to a minimum grade of "B" in FIN-220, which is normally taken in the sophomore or junior year.